ubccr/xdmod/docs/upgrade.md

 If you have manually edited this file, you should create a backup and merge any changes after running the upgrade script.

-*NOTE: This upgrade changes the dependency on `PhantomJS` to `chromium` and `libRSVG`.
+*NOTE: This upgrade removes the `PhantomJS` and `ghostscript` dependencies; it adds dependencies of `chromium`, `libRSVG` and `exiftool`.
 These new dependencies will need to be manually installed.
 See the [Software Requirements](software-requirements.html) for more details.
-`PhantomJS` is no longer required by Open XDMoD and will need to be removed manually.*
+`PhantomJS` s no longer required, however, it WILL NOT be removed automatically; it will need to be removed manually.*

 ### Verify Server Configuration Settings